rnelsonchem/simpledbf/README.rst

 The `to_pandassql` method will transfer the DBF entries to an SQL database table of your choice.
 This method uses a combination of Pandas DataFrames and SQLalchemy, so both of these packages must be installed.
-This method requires an SQLalchemy engine string, which is used to initialize the database connection.
-This will be limited to the SQL databases supported by SQLalchemy, see the `SQLalchemy docs`_ for more info.
+A valid `SQLalchemy engine string`_ argument is required to connect with the database.
+Database support will be limited to those supported by SQLalchemy.
 (This has been tested with SQLite and Postgresql.)

 .. code::